 The available objects include planets, constellations, individual stars, double stars, star clusters, galaxies, quasars, satellites, asteroids and comets.

-Also, try out the Guided Tour feature; the "Tonight's Best" Guided Tour will point your telescope at the best objects visible in the sky for every given night of the year.
+Also, try out the Guided Tour feature; the "Tonig Guided Tour will point your telescope at the best objects visible in the sky for every given night of the year.

 Object Menu